 Safety training, including Threat and Error Management (TEM), is essential.
 This is because a crew’s non-technical knowledge can help manage errors more effectively than their experience with operational procedures.

 Several fatal accidents have occurred due to decision-making errors, such as continuing a visual approach in deteriorating weather conditions.
 Such errors could have been prevented by thorough pre-flight planning.
 Understanding why these errors occur after an accident is crucial.
-However, it is equally essential to avoid these threats and errors from developing into unfavourable outcomes, such as the one mentioned.
+However, it is equally essential to avoid these threats and errors from developing into unfavorable outcomes, such as the one mentioned.

 The components of the TEM framework